At the festival

 WHAT’S THE BEST WAY TO PLAN MY VISIT TO THE REEPERBAHN FESTIVAL?

-On our website and in the app (Android and iOS) you can browse through the programme, mark your favourite items and get updates on the latest festival news during the festival.
-If you have any questions, our team on the info desks will be happy to help you.
-You can also get information on our social media channels (Instagram, Facebook, Twitter) with the hashtag #rbf22.
+On our website and in the app (Android and iOS) you can browse through the programme.
+Additionally, you can mark your favourite items and get updates on the latest festival news during the festival via the app.
+If you have any questions, our team at the info desks will be happy to help you.
+You can also get information on our social media channels (Instagram, Facebook, Twitter) with the hashtag #rbf23.

 To stay informed, activate the push notifications in the fesitval app.
 This will ensure you’ve always got the latest information.